gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ### Details of the dataset format:

-A method to load (read) a dataset from secondary storage (two files) is supplied.
+A method to load (read) a dataset from secondary storage is supplied.
-The dataset must be stored in two files:
+The dataset must be partitioned and stored in two files:

-* `name_coor.csv`: File containing coordinates.
+* `*name*_coor.csv`:
+  This file contains all the landmarks (coordinates) of the objects.
   Every line stores information about one object in the dataset.
   Every line in the file contains the line number and then all the landmarks of the object.